 Current legislation requires those whose work involves the use of chainsaws to be adequately trained and qualified.
-The training course offered by Derby College equips the candidate to undertake an industry-compliant ‘Certificate of Competence’ assessment.
+The training course offered by Derby College Group equips the candidate to undertake an industry-compliant ‘Certificate of Competence’ assessment.

 You will need to be at least 18 years of age.
 Ideally you should have some experience in the industry.